owncloud-archive/documentation/admin_manual/configuration/config_sample_php_parameters.rst

 Secret used by ownCloud for various purposes, e.g. to encrypt data.
 If you lose this string there will be data corruption.

+..
+ALL_OTHER_SECTIONS_END
+..
+Generated content above.
+Don't change this.